The “Five R” Approach of Functional Medicine Summary

 - Writing a book that would help and inspire others

-I purchased numerous books on autoimmunity and thyroid disorders, scheduled a consultation with Dr. Mercola’s Clinic, an integrative doctor, and invested in food sensitivity testing, numerous supplements and started journaling.
+I purchased numerous books on autoimmunity and thyroid disorders, scheduled a consultation with a reputable functional medicine clinic as well as an integrative doctor, and invested in food sensitivity testing, numerous supplements and started journaling.

 One of my first successes was changing my diet!
 I had amazing results!
 You can read about my Hashimoto’s and Acid Reflux Journey.